-Result level Indicators Baseline Targets Means of verification Assumptions Outcome 1: Strengthened institutional structures from national to community levels enable integrated climate resilience implementation in the coastal fisheries and aquaculture sectors.
-Capacity of national government and NFMRA staff to respond to, and mitigate impacts of, climate-related impacts on the coastal fisheries and aquaculture sector increased Insufficient integration of climate change aspects from CFA Act into sectoral operations 100% of relevant ministries representatives and coastal and aquaculture staff in the NFMRA comfortable (scoring 4 or 5) in mainstreaming climate resilience aspects into sector operations.
-5-point scorecard ranking Annual Progress Reports Mid-term and Terminal evaluation Technical reports Policy dialogue minutes Government partners and staff from national institutions are willing and able to take part in and provide input on the recommendations report and the training Government partners are able and willing to endorse the resulting recommendations Absence of COVID cases to avoid lockdown Output 1.1: Capacity enhancement of national institutions to mainstream climate change resilience across the coastal fisheries and aquaculture Insufficient interinstitutional planning and organisation and budgetary allocation for adequate adaptation planning Insufficient community-government dialogue on adaptation planning, and insufficient community awareness of the CFA and CC Acts 1 Road map developed and under implementation 1 recommendations report provided to enhance climate resilience of future development plans Technical reportsCFA and CC ActsRoadmap Government partners are able and willing to endorse the resulting recommendations Sufficient budgetary allocation from GoN to ensure the sustainability of the recommendations endorsed on the long term sectors Number of technical surveys and assessments conducted to support multi-sectoral planning and implementation of climate resilience mainstreaming Absence of or limited knowledge base and data on the marine resource status and ecosystem health Limited knowledge base and data to inform 5 technical assessments conducted to enhance institutional adaptive capacities Ecological assessments reports Site surveys reports for FADs deployment and NFMRA facilities upgrades List of attendees and minutes of the community-government Availability of national consultants to support survey exercises Survey respondents are comfortable to provide accurate answers
+Result level Indicators Baseline Targets (end of project) Means of verification Assumptions enhanced resilience of ecosystems.
+Men to women ratio in total population is 1:1 (50%) Outcome 1: Strengthened institutional structures from national to community levels enable integrated climate resilience implementation in the coastal fisheries and aquaculture sectors.
+Number of NFMRA extension agents with increased technical and operational capacity to implement climate resilient coastal fisheries and aquaculture plans (gender disaggregated) O 70 staff members (25% target - 17 women) Training reports Participants lists NFMRA staff are available for training sessions.
+Women participation in technical training is as high as 50% Output 1.1: Capacity enhancement of national institutions to mainstream climate change resilience across the coastal fisheries and aquaculture sectors Number of recommendations and roadmaps developed, and budgeted in the aquaculture and coastal fisheries sectors O 1 Road map developed and under implementation 1 policy recommendations report provided to enhance climate resilience of future development plans Technical reports CFA and CC Acts Roadmap Government partners are able and willing to endorse the resulting recommendations Sufficient budgetary allocation from GoN to ensure the sustainability of the recommendations endorsed on the long term Number of technical surveys and assessments conducted to support multi-sectoral planning and implementation of climate resilience mainstreaming D 5 technical assessments conducted Ecological assessments reports Site surveys reports for FADs deployment and NFMRA facilities upgrades Availability of national consultants to support survey exercises Survey respondents are comfortable to provide accurate answers National institutions are willing and able to endorse the survey results and take